JiscCTI/misp-docker/pages/configuration/oidc.md

 -->
 # OpenID Connect (OIDC) Authentication

-MISP can use OpenID Connect (OIDC) to authenticate users, below are instruction on setting this up.
+MISP can use OpenID Connect (OIDC) to authenticate users.
+Instruction on setting this up are detailed below.

 ## Configure the Identity Provider (IdP)

 To setup MISP you need to have created MISP as a client in your OIDC Identity Provider (IdP).
+This step is dependant on which IdP you are using and local policies; an example for Keycloak is provided at the bottom of this page.

 By default, MISP will use JSON Web Tokens (JWTs) signed with the Client Secret as the Client Authenticator with a Challenge Mode of S256.

-This step is dependant on which IdP you are using and local policies, an example for Keycloak is provided at the bottom of this page.

 ## Set Environment Variables